 I ask, “Could I try a fork instead?”

 The waiter brings a fork, but I keep my sticks,

 With some practice, I can use them when I’m six.

-About my original stories: These are original stories that I have written that have not yet been published as books.
-Some have appeared in online and print journals and newspapers.
-These stories are reproduced here for the pleasure of parents and their children.
-Teachers are also invited to use these stories with their students, but my authorship and my website must be clearly noted on any student handouts.
-No one is entitled to reproduce these stories for any other reason without my written permission.
+This story is reproduced here for the pleasure of parents and their children.
+Teachers are also invited to use these stories with their students.
+No one is entitled to reproduce these stories for any other reason without my written permission